DCjanus/testcontainers-rs/docs/features/files.md

 # Files And Mounts

 Rust Testcontainers lets you seed container filesystems before startup, retrieve artifacts produced inside containers, and bind host paths at runtime.
-The APIs mirror the ergonomics of the Java library while following idiomatic Rust patterns.citeturn0search0
+The APIs mirror the ergonomics of the Java library while following idiomatic Rust patterns.

 ## Copying Files Into Containers